Perfect for socializing and catching up, these no-fuss finger foods are easy to pick up and chow down.

 to one hour ahead, cover with damp paper towels, and chill.
 Serve coarse-grain mustard or chutney alongside the skewers.

-These salty cheese straw balls are rolled in finely chopped pecans and baked until crisp and undeniably delicious.
-They're
+These salty cheese straw balls are rolled in finely chopped pecans and baked until crisp and delicious.
+They're sure to become

 These bite-sized hors d'oeuvres combine a light cream cheese spread, whole grain crackers and a cranberry topping for an ideal